grettke/help/help.md

 -   **Never** rely upon on the REPL for data viewing
     -   Will mix up exploratory code with data
-        -   Can't easily distinguish between code and data
+        -   Can&rsquo;t easily distinguish between code and data
         -   Distracting you
         -   Breaking your flow
 -   Sometimes